Endometrial ablation

 Who can have endometrial ablation?

-Because the treatment involves destroying the inner lining of the womb, we do not recommend this treatment if you wish to become pregnant in the future.
+Endometrial ablation involves destroying the inner lining of the womb, so we do not recommend this treatment if you wish to become pregnant in the future.
 Getting pregnant after this procedure can be dangerous for both mother and baby.

 Are there alternatives?

-Eight out of 10 women treated are satisfied or very satisfied with their results following treatment.
-Most women have lighter periods, and around one in three women have no periods at all.
+Eight in 10 women (80%) treated are satisfied or very satisfied with their results following treatment.
+Most women have lighter periods, and around 1 in 3 women have no periods at all.
+[1]

 There is a chance that the inside lining of the womb can re-grow after this procedure.
-As a result one in 10 women may need another medical or surgical treatment after two years.
+As a result, 1 in 10 women (10%) may need another medical or surgical treatment after 2 years.
+[1]

 How does ablation work?